 And if all fails, text someone and ask for help.

-Times have changed, but even so turning up a video shoot in thongs and a bikini is just not good workwear.
+Times have changed, but even so turning up a video shoot in thongs and a bikini just ‘aint a good look at work.

-For a WFH meeting, by all means wear what you want from the pants down, but it pays to front up from the waist up in work appropriate clothes; whatever that is for you.
+For a WFH meeting, by all means wear what you want from the pants down.
+But it’s business from the waist up, so wear work appropriate clothes; whatever that is for you.
 Suits may be out, but smart casual will help you retain some reputation with your customers and clients even whilst the kids are running riot around you.

-As a sound man on set will insist – correctly as it happens – if you can’t be heard, then your input into the project will be a waste of time.
+As a soundie on set will insist – correctly as it happens – if you can’t be heard, then your input into the project will be a waste of time.